openwdl/wdl/SPEC.md

 A `<source>` is either a quoted URI or an unquoted symbolic module path.
 A quoted URI (e.g., `"foo.wdl"`, `"https://example.com/lib.wdl"`) resolves per [Import URIs](#import-uris).
 A symbolic module path takes the form `<dep>[/<sub-path>]` and resolves through the consuming module's `module.json` per the [WDL Module Specification](modules/SPEC.md).
 The two source styles produce identical scoping in every form; once resolved, they are interchangeable.

+A symbolic module path is a sequence of `/`-separated components.
+Each component must be a valid WDL identifier.
+Empty components, leading or trailing `/`, `.`, `..`, whitespace, null bytes, and any other character not permitted in a WDL identifier are themselves not permitted in a symbolic module path.
+A document containing an import whose symbolic path violates this grammar is malformed.

 Examples:

 ```wdl